Tech Brief Video Series – Enterprise Networking

 **TCP interaction**

-Complications arise when the congestion control behavior of TCP interacts with the network device buffer.
+Complications arise when TCP congestion control interacts with the network device buffer.
 The two have different purposes.
-TCP congestion control continuously monitors network bandwidth using packet drops as the metric.
-On the other hand, buffering is used to avoid packet loss.
+TCP congestion control continuously monitors network bandwidth using packet drops as a metric, while buffering is used to avoid packet loss.

 In a congestion scenario, the TCP is buffered, but the sender and receiver cannot know there is congestion, and the TCP congestion behavior is never initiated.
 So, the two mechanisms used to improve application performance don’t complement each other and require careful packet loss testing for your environment.